Takhini Books, Victoria, Canada

 Fiction and memoirs by Anton Baer

-A satire of ambition and fraud in an underground world of Edwardian nursery tales trampled over by trash.
+Satire in a world of Edwardian nursery tale characters trampled over by post-modernist trash.

 Click to order from Amazon.